jupyterlab/jupyterlab/docs/extensions_dev.md

 Note that the application is built against **released** versions of the core JupyterLab extensions.
-If your extension depends on JupyterLab packages, it should be compatible with the versions listed in the `jupyterlab/released_packages.txt` file.
+If your extension depends on JupyterLab packages, it should be compatible with the dependencies in the `jupyterlab/package.app.json` file.
 If you must install a extension into a development branch of JupyterLab, you have to graft it into the source tree of JupyterLab itself.
 This may be done using the command